logo for The Institution of Engineering and Technology

 The Institution of Engineering and Technology, 2024

-6G networks are expected to provide one-microsecond latency communication with a billion of devices expected to compete for resources 1000 times faster than current standards.
+6G networks are expected to provide one-microsecond latency communication with a billion devices competing for resources 1000 times faster than current standards.
 Increases in network speed, heterogeneity, virtualization, better radio requirements and adaptive communications will place new demands on physical layer security.
 Moreover, IoT, blockchain, and artificial intelligence are enabling technologies that require rapid data rates, raising a significant burden on the network's physical layer, requiring that security must be attained at a fast pace, and that the network must be resilient to accommodate sudden changes to the configurations or the load.

 [more]